steve-bate/activitypub-mincore/README.md

 Many microblogging servers mostly mimic the Mastodon-specific features for federation purposes.
 The requirements beyond the AP Core should be documented in a microblogging interoperability profile that overlaps with ActivityPub but defines specific variations for this social web domain.

-Similar interoperability profiles can (and should) be written for other social web domains (e.g, image sharing, forums, [insert your domain here]).

 ## Potential AP Core use cases